 - 55 years of age or older

 - Resident of Onondaga County

 - Able to live safely in community

 - In need of long-term care service greater than 120 days

-- Assessed to be eligible for nursing facility level of care
+- Assessed to be eligible for nursing facility level of care (Scoring 5 Points or more on a Nursing Assessment called a UAS)

-Cost/Payment:

-Fees are completely covered for individuals eligible for both Medicare and Medicaid benefits.
-Those eligible for Medicare only are responsible for a monthly fee that may be paid through private payment or private insurance (with prior approval.)
+Cost/Payment: Fees are completely covered for individuals eligible for both Medicare and Medicaid benefits.
+If Medicaid eligible, PACE/Loretto may be able to assist with the Medicaid application.
+Those eligible for Medicare only are responsible for a monthly fee that may be paid through private payments.
 Day Center attendance is based on an individual's needs and can range from once a month to once a week, to several days a week, as needed.
 The Day Center is a social daycare center with on-site medical care, nursing care, and rehabilitation therapy.
 The Day Center's large activity area is a place for participants to socialize, participate in activities and special program, enjoy entertainment, and share meals.
 Whirlpool bath and aqua therapy is available if determined medically necessary by the PACE CNY team.
 There is also a personal care shower area.
 The services of a beautician are available on-site on a fee for service basis.
 PACE CNY provides transportation to the Day Center, at no cost.
-Transportation is not only provided between the home and Day Center, but also to appointments with specialists and other outside activities when family is not able to transport.
+Transportation is not only provided between the home and Day Center, but also to appointments with specialists and other approved outside activities when family is not able to transport.